Templates Don't Scale. Methodology Does.

 A template gives you a blank form.
 It says: "Put your market analysis here."
 It gives you a heading, maybe a placeholder paragraph, and a formatted table with empty cells.
 What it does not give you is:

-When we built the Sagentix methodology platform, we did not start with templates.
-We started with the question: What does a consultant actually need to produce Big 4-quality work?
+When I built the Sagentix methodology platform, I did not start with templates.
+I started with the question: What does a consultant actually need to produce research-grade work?
+Sagentix GTM Methodology, 2026.

 The answer was not "a Word document with the right headings."
 The answer was:

-• 54 reusable frameworks — not abstract models, but operationalized methods with inputs, steps, outputs, quality checks, and variant instructions.
-Porter's Five Forces is not a framework.
+54 reusable frameworks — not abstract models, but operationalized methods with inputs, steps, outputs, quality checks, and variant instructions Sagentix GTM Methodology, 2026.
+Porter's Five Forces is not a framework at this level.
 Porter's Five Forces with a defined data collection protocol, a scoring rubric, and integration instructions for how it feeds into competitive positioning — that is a framework.

-• 43 meta-prompts for repeatable analysis — structured analytical protocols that ensure the same rigor is applied whether the engagement is a $12K pilot or a $50K full build.
+43 meta-prompts for repeatable analysis — structured analytical protocols that ensure the same rigor is applied whether the engagement is a CA$4,500 Phase 1 PoC or a CA$45,000 Full GTM build Sagentix GTM Methodology, 2026.

-• 86 peer-reviewed research briefs synthesized from HBR, MIT Sloan, and domain-specific journals — pre-digested into the format that consultants actually need.
+136 research briefs synthesized from HBR, MIT Sloan, and domain-specific journals — pre-digested into the format I actually need at the point of use Sagentix GTM Methodology, 2026.

 The Zero-Gap Standard